Glossary of Terms

 Professional rules require that solicitors hold client’s money in a separate account to their own funds.
 The rules also provide that we may not use one client’s funds to fund another client’s transaction.
 It is imperative therefore that before we pay out funds on your behalf (usually at exchange of contracts or completion) that these have been received into our bank account.
 You may pay us by cheque (for which we must allow seven days clearance) or electronically – in which case it is treated as cleared on the day of receipt.

 This is a financial statement which we will send to you, usually between exchange of contracts and completion.
 The statement will record any monies to be received from a sale and those required to fund your purchase and will provide to you an explanation of the monies which we will need from you to fund the transaction.
 Any monies which you give to us to fund your transfer will be kept securely by us in our client account.
 We are not allowed (for obvious reasons) to use one client’s money to fund another client’s transaction and accordingly we must have from you cleared funds before we can draw on these.
-Please note therefore that we shall need from you funds at least seven days in advance.
+Please note therefore that we shall need from you funds at least seven days in advance if by cheque on the day, before completion if by electronic transfer.

 Completion: The day upon which:-